booleanbites/houzi-doc/_docs/tools/23_push_notifications_integration.md

 1. Setup App group bundle identfier for App Groups for NotificationServiceExtension, if you haven't done already.
 App Group identifier help share resources between app and NotificationServiceExtension.
 Follow guide here: [OneSignal Push Configurations for iOS](../app-setup/change_app_identifier#onesignal-push-configurations-for-ios)
 2. Go to the `Project_HOME > ios > Runner > AppDelegate.swift` file, and look for `ONE_SIGNAL_APP_ID`.
 Replace its value with your app id.

-### 3. Houzi Package via Houzi Builder
+### 3. Houzi Flutter App

-Go to the **Api & Config** section of  the Houzi Builder and provide the *OneSignal App ID* in the respective text field.
+Open your configuration.json in HouziBuilder Go to the **Api & Config** section of  the Houzi Builder and provide the *OneSignal App ID* in the respective text field.
 Checkout HouziBuilder [Push Notifications Configurations](/houzi-builder/api_config_setup#push-notification-configurations).

 If you don't want to use HouziBuilder, open configuration.json and find `one_signal_app_id` and provide your OneSignal App ID as its value.
 If the key doesn't exist in your configuration, you can add as a new key in the root object of json.